How can museums change lives in a post-pandemic world and help society respond to the many challenges it faces?

 We will ensure the event is accessible as possible, including closed caption and audio description for all key sessions.

-Our Benevolent Fund provides 20 free places to individual members who face barriers due to ethnicity, disability, socio-economic background, and gender identity or sexual orientation (LGBTQ).
+Our Benevolent Fund provides 20 in-person and 30 digital free places to individual members who face barriers due to ethnicity, disability, socio-economic background, and gender identity or sexual orientation (LGBTQ).

 These free places are part of our wider work towards creating a more inclusive sector.
 We will also support any accessibility requests such as provision of British Sign Language (BSL), audio description or closed captioning.
 The deadline to apply for an inclusive place is 12 noon on 24 September.